-The constant pain and reduced mobility or dexterity that many people with arthritis experience can be unbearable and highly frustrating at times.
+The constant pain and reduced mobility or dexterity that many people with arthritis experience can be unbearable and frustrating.

 Finding a way out of it is probably worse than arthritis.
 However, finding relief from chronic pain and joint stiffness is within reach.